ember-learn/ember-blog/source/2020-08-21-the-ember-times-issue-161.md

 👋 Emberistas! 🐹

-ember-component-template-colocation-migrator now supports addons 🎉, Built with Ember.js: 10001 virtual art exhibit 🎨,
+ember-component-template-colocation-migrator now supports addons 🎉, built with Ember.js: 10001 virtual art exhibit 🎨,
 ember-mobile-menu v2 released 📱,
-Help with Embroider Readiness 🔥,
-New free video and instructor at EmberMap 📹,
+help with Embroider readiness 🔥, and last, but not least, new free video and instructor at EmberMap 📹!

 READMORE